buptbf/tiktok-sign/README.md

-# TikTok Sign Service
+# TikTok/musical.ly Sign Service

-This is an online demo for tiktok/musicaly sign algorithm.
+This is an online demo for tiktok/musical.ly sign algorithm.
 If you need to deploy this service on your own private server, please contact [hello@crawldata.app](hello@crawldata.app) for business affairs.
 Every demo function can be called only 20 times.